 Funds structured as partnerships are generally not taxable entities for UK income, profits and gains tax purposes, the investors having invested directly in the underlying partnership assets.
-Special rules may apply to certain transparent funds, which limit realisation events for UK capital gains.
+Special rules may apply to certain transparent funds which limit realisation events for UK capital gains.

-Funds structured as offshore companies are taxable entities, but generally would not be subject to tax in the UK unless they derive certain UK-source income (such as UK-source interest and certain UK real estate-related income or gains), or if they are treated as trading in the United Kingdom for UK tax purposes.
-An asset manager transacting in the UK on behalf of an offshore company potentially results in the company being treated as trading in the UK, but typically that offshore company and the manager may qualify for the UK investment manager exemption or the benefits of a double tax treaty (DTT), provided the manager is sufficiently independent of the fund and the manager and the offshore company satisfy applicable UK or DTT conditions.
+Funds structured as offshore companies are taxable entities, but generally would not be subject to tax in the United Kingdom unless they derive certain UK-source income (such as

+UK-source interest and certain UK real estate related income or gains), or if they are treated as trading in the United Kingdom for UK tax purposes.
+An asset manager transacting in the United Kingdom on behalf of an offshore company potentially results in the company being treated as trading in the United Kingdom, but typically that offshore company and the manager may qualify for the UK investment manager exemption or the benefits of a double tax treaty (DTT), provided the manager is sufficiently independent from the fund and the manager and/or that offshore company satisfies applicable UK or DTT conditions.